 How much money digital nomads make or how to raise money for a trip varies as much as it does before you become one.
 It boils down to what job you have, how many hours you work, and what you do on the side (if anything at all).

-Before I started to travel the world and get paid I approached working from home by putting work into two categories; client work (primary income) and side hustle (secondary, passive income).
+Before I started to travel I approached working from home by putting work into two categories; client work (primary income) and side hustle (secondary, passive income).

 Your goal is to do both, and then grow your secondary income out until it fully replaces your primary income and has passive elements to it.